Dodge Dakota: Third generation (2005–2011)

-A V6 and two V8 engines were available: The standard engine is a 3.7 L Magnum V6; the two 4.7 L V8 engines are the standard Magnum V8 and the V8 High Output or HO.
+A V6 and two V8 engines were available: The standard engine is a 3.7 L PowerTech V6; the two 4.7 L V8 engines are the standard PowerTech V8 and the V8 High Output or HO.
 The 3.7 L V6 produces 210 hp and 235 lbft of torque.
 The standard-output 4.7 L V8 produces 230 hp and 295 lbft of torque.
 The high-output 4.7 L V8 produces 260 hp and 310 lbft of torque.
 Both the 3.7 L and standard output 4.7 L V8s were available with the six-speed manual transmission in 2005 and 2006.
 For 2007, that option was deleted on the V8 models.

 In addition to a refresh of the styling, this generation was not offered in a regular cab model.
 Only the Club and Quad Cab configurations were available.
-The Dakota R/T returned in late 2005 for the 2006 year model, but only with cosmetic modifications.
-Despite the "R/T" moniker which signifies "Road and Track", the newest Dakota R/T was simply an option package, characterized by a non-functional hood scoop, exclusive gauge cluster, and hockey stick-style side stripes.
-The package was available on both two- and four-wheel drive models.
+The Dakota R/T returned in late 2005 for the 2006 model year, but only with cosmetic modifications.
+Despite the "R/T" moniker which signifies "Road and Track," the newest Dakota R/T was simply an option package, characterized by a non-functional hood scoop, exclusive gauge cluster, and hockey stick–style side stripes.
+The package was available on both two- and four-wheel-drive models.

 The facelifted third-generation Dakota was unveiled at the 2007 Chicago Auto Show as a 2008 model.
 The Dakota received another facelift and interior upgrade along with a few other upgrades, including built-in cargo-box utility rails, heated bench seats, best-in-class towing (up to 7050 lb), the largest and longest standard bed in the class, and the largest mid-size truck cab.
-Its new 4.7-liter V8 produced 310 hp and 330 lbft of torque.
-The standard engine remained the 3.7-liter V6 with 210 hp and 235 lbft of torque.
+Its new 4.7 L V8 produced 310 hp and 330 lbft of torque.
+The standard engine remained the 3.7 L V6 with 210 hp and 235 lbft of torque.
 Production began in August 2007.

 As of 2010, the Dakota was considered a part of the Ram lineup.
 However, the "Dodge" emblem still existed on the tailgate, and the truck was interchangeably referred to as a Ram Dakota or Dodge Dakota.
 Its Mitsubishi Raider sibling was discontinued in 2009.

-The IIHS gave this generation a 'Good' rating in the frontal offset crash test.
+The IIHS gave this generation a "Good" rating in the frontal offset crash test.